About CAEP Annual Reporting

 These student growth data are in alignment with CAEP Annual Report Measure 1 (Initial): Completer effectiveness.
 (R4.1) and demonstrate completer impact in contributing to P-12 student-learning growth.

 This graph shows P-12 student growth collected annually through North Carolina Educator Value-Added Assessment System (EVAAS) for beginning teachers (3 or less years of teaching) prepared by UNC-Chapel Hill.
-The bars show the percentage of UNC-CH beginning teachers who do not meet, meet, or exceed expected growth for and all beginning teachers in North Carolina public schools.
+The bars show the percentage of UNC-Chapel Hill beginning teachers who do not meet, meet, or exceed expected growth for all beginning teachers in North Carolina public schools.

-EVAAS data from 2018 to 2023 are relatively consistent for UNC-CH.
+EVAAS data from 2018 to 2024 are relatively consistent for UNC-Chapel Hill.
 In 2018 and 2019, 79% of UNC-Chapel Hill completers met or exceeded growth expectations annually.
 While the percentage of ratings may vary across years, UNC-Chapel Hill completers generally outperformed beginning teachers across the state during these years.
 NCDPI did not collect P-12 student assessment data for 2019-20.
-In 2022, EVAAS data showed that 81% of UNC-Chapel Hill-prepared beginning teachers met or exceed growth expectations compared to the state’s 80%, whereas in 2023, 79% of UNC-Chapel Hill-prepared teachers met or exceeded expectations compared to the state’s 82%.
+In 2023, EVAAS data showed that 90% of UNC-Chapel Hill-prepared beginning teachers met or exceeded growth expectations compared to the state’s 83%, whereas in 2024, 93% of UNC-Chapel Hill-prepared teachers met or exceeded expectations compared to the state’s 84%.
 The distribution of ratings is different compared to previous years (the distribution of those that exceed expectations is decreasing across the state, while those meeting expectations is increasing).
-Data from completers will continuously be monitored to see if there are more changes post-Pandemic.

 Data Source: NCDPI EPP Performance Report